cacophony-wj/tSoD/README.md

 Bear in mind that you will save yourself a lot of potential headache and troubleshooting by simply buying a copy of _FO3_ from GOG and using that version.
 It is already ready to go, it's a great game, and you'll be supporting a great company that puts consumer rights near the top of its priorities.

-If that's not in the card for you for whatever reason, I have two confirmed reports of this Steam error's resolution using the steps below _exactly as written_.
+If that's not in the cards for you for whatever reason, I have two confirmed reports of this Steam error's resolution using the steps below _exactly as written_.

 1. Uninstall _Fallout 3_ completely (if you have it installed), including all directories in Documents/My Games, AppData/Local, and ProgramData.
 If you don't know where these directories are, Google them.